-Cereal for Dinner is dedicated to helping people navigate life with depression.
-It is about giving people the tools and resources they need to live with depression beyond the 50-minute hour in the therapist’s office.
-Resources were compiled to reflect many aspects of wellness and are written in a step-wise format so you can choose the appropriate resource based on “where you’re at” in your depression journey.
-From “depression-friendly” recipes, to information about taking a leave of absence from school, to inspiring videos of hope, Cereal for Dinner offers a rich array of practical and curated resources, vetted by professionals and depression-sufferers alike.
+Cereal for Dinner is a tax-exempt nonprofit organization dedicated to helping people navigate life with depression.
+It is about giving you the tools and resources you need to live with depression beyond the 50-minute hour in the therapist’s office.
+Resources were compiled to reflect many aspects of wellness and are written in a step-wise format so you can choose the appropriate resource based on where you’re at in your depression journey.
+From “depression-friendly” recipes, to information about taking a leave of absence from school, to inspiring videos of hope, Cereal for Dinner offers a rich array of practical and curated resources, vetted by people living with depression, and professionals alike.

-Emily holds a BA in Health & Societies from the University of Pennsylvania, where she started the school's first peer counseling program, and a Master's in Medical Science from Brown.
-In her free time, she enjoys singing, crafting, going on walks and playing with her cat, Noodle.
+Emily holds a BA in Health & Societies from the University of Pennsylvania, where she started the school's first in-person peer counseling program, Penn Benjamins, and a Master's in Medical Science from Brown, where she was formerly a medical student.
+In her free time, she enjoys crafting, going on walks, trying to get her Spanish skills back, and playing with her cat/child, Noodle.

 Dr. William Alexander (he/his) served as the Executive Director of Counseling and Psychological Services (CAPS) at the University of Pennsylvania for nearly a decade, where he managed a staff of almost 50 clinical mental health professionals, and oversaw several programs to improve access and quality of services offered to the student body.
 Multiculturalism, social justice and mental health issues impacting young adults have been a major focus of his professional work.